sulfurheron/cpp-logfmt/README.md

 Logger logger = logfmt.new_logger("my_module",
                                   "example", "context"); // additional context can be added in kv pairs

-// in other files where logger is passed in
-Logger sub_logger = logger.new_sub_logger("my_sub_module",
+// in other files where logger is passed in (assign at declaration, or use a copy constructor) Logger sub_logger = logger.new_sub_logger("my_sub_module",
                                           "additional", "context");
 ```